puppetlabs-toy-chest/puppetlabs-aws/README.md

 ## Intention

 Use the Puppet DSL to provision resources in AWS.
-The begin with we're targetting the following simple stack.
+To begin with we're targetting the following simple stack comprising EC2 instances, EC2 security groups and ELB load balancers.

 ```
                           WWW